 The Kiridashi Kogatana knife is a traditional all-purpose Japanese laminated knife used for marking, trimming, & shaping woodworking & bamboo.
 The top of the blade has a right hand bevel edge with the back side flat & hollow ground for easy re-sharpening.

-Kiridashi Kogatana marking knives are made by laminating a high carbon very hard steel (which will take an edge like no other steel) to a softer but tough steel backing.
-Available in three different widths - 9, 12, and 18mm, the latter being the most commonly used whilst the smaller sizes are for more delicate marking.
+Kiridashi Kogatana cutting knives are made by laminating a high carbon very hard steel (which will take an edge like no other steel) to a softer but tough steel backing.
+Available in three different widths - 9, 12, and 18mm, the latter being the most commonly used whilst the smaller sizes are for more delicate work.
 They can be used as they are or with a wooden handle and sheath construction.
 All the knives are bevelled for right hand use.
-Due to the extreme hardness of the steel they should only be used for marking and not for carving.
 Supplied in a plastic protective wallet.
 Length 170mm.

 Mr. Ikeuchi master blacksmith along with his fellow blacksmiths hand forge, grind, & sharpen these knives.
 White high carbon steel laminated on top with a softer layer of steel allowing the blade to be hardened to Rockwell 64.
 With all steel as it becomes harder & tougher, it will be more brittle & can snap in half, the soft steel lamination arrests this possibility.
-These knives we carry from Mr. Ikeuchi are beveled ground on one side only & flat to edge on the underside yet hollow ground as a common practice to facilitate less time in re-honing to a sharp edge.
+These knives we carry from Mr. Ikeuchi are bevel ground on one side only whereas the underside is hollow ground.

 - Made of Shirogami White 1.05-1.15% high carbon steel